MP Electronic Devices: Yet another algorithm for rotary encoder control

 The problem is that mechanical electrical switches are not perfect, so the phenomenon switch bouncing occurs.
 When a switch is toggled, the contacts must physically move from one position to another.
 As the components of the switch settle into their new position, they bounce mechanically, causing the underlying circuit to open and close several times.
 The signal obtained is shown in the figure above.

 This problem can be fixed either by hardware or software.
 In the case of software, this involves a certain subjectively determined hold time during which the activity of the switch is ignored.
 However, in case of the rotary switch we can avoid the hold time altogether.
-Since the pair of switches passes through four successive states, we can in principle define exactly when the operation is completed.
+Since the pair of switches passes through four successive cycle states, we can in principle define exactly when the operation is completed.

 [ADC Differential Pi]